RANUX/django-simptools/README.rst

 About
 ============
-Django-simptools is a library with useful functions/classes for daily usage.
+Django-simptools is a collection with useful functions/classes for daily usage.

 Dependencies
 ============